Madan Lal Dhingra: With Savarkar

 Dhingra arrived in London a year after the foundation of Shyamji Krishna Varma's India House in 1905.
 This organization was a meeting place for Indian revolutionaries located in Highgate.

 Dhingra came into contact with noted Indian independence and political activists Vinayak Damodar Savarkar and Shyamji Krishna Varma, who were impressed by his perseverance and intense patriotism which turned his focus to the independence movement.
 Savarkar believed in revolution and inspired Dhingra's admiration in the cult of assassination.

 Later, Dhingra became distant from India House and was known to frequent a shooting range on Tottenham Court Road.
 He joined and had a membership in, a secretive society, the Abhinav Bharat Mandal founded by Savarkar and his brother, Ganesh.

 During this period, Savarkar, Dhingra, and other student activists were outraged by the 1905 Partition of Bengal.
-Dhingra was disowned for his political activities by his father, Ditta Mall, who was the Chief Medical Officer in Amritsar.
+Dhingra was abandoned for his political activities by his father, Ditta Mall, who was the Chief Medical Officer in Amritsar.
 His father went so far as to publish his decision in newspaper advertisements.

 Curzon Wyllie's assassination

-Several weeks before assassinating Curzon Wyllie, Dhingra had tried to kill George Curzon, Viceroy of India.
-He had also planned to assassinate the ex-Governor of Bengal, Bampfylde Fuller, but was late for a meeting the two were to attend, and so could not carry out his plan.
+Several weeks before assassinating Curzon Wyllie, Dhingra had tried to kill Lord Curzon, former Viceroy of India.
+He had also planned to assassinate the former Lieutenant-Governor of East Bengal, Bampfylde Fuller, but was late for a meeting the two were to attend, and so could not carry out his plan.
 Dhingra then decided to kill Curzon Wyllie.
-Curzon Wylie had joined the British Army in 1866 and the Indian Political Department in 1879.
+Curzon Wylie had joined the British Indian Army in 1866 and the Indian Political Department in 1879.
 He had earned distinction in a number of locations including Central India and above all in Rajputana where he rose to the highest rank in the Service.
-In 1901, he was selected to be Political Aide-de-Camp to the Secretary of State for India.
+In 1901, he was selected to be Political aide-de-Camp to the Secretary of State for India.
 He was also the head of the Secret Police and had been trying to obtain information about Dhingra and his fellow revolutionaries.
 Curzon Wyllie was said to have been a close friend of Dhingra's father.

 On the evening of 1 July 1909, Dhingra, along with a large number of Indians and Englishmen had gathered to attend the annual 'At Home' function hosted by the Indian National Association at the Imperial Institute.
 When Curzon Wyllie, political aide-de-camp to the Secretary of State for India, was leaving the hall with his wife, Dhingra fired five shots right at his face, four of which hit their target.
 Cawas Lalcaca (or Lalkaka), a Parsee doctor who tried to save Curzon Wyllie, died of Dhingra's sixth and seventh bullets, which he fired because Lalcaca had come between them.

-Dhingra was arrested on the spot.
-He was arrested immediately by the police.
+Dhingra was arrested on the spot by the police.